 In a review of The Bloomsbury Dictionary of Word Origins by John Ayto, published in the Observer on 6 January 1991, Burgess identifies the poetry of lowlife language as being located in its etymology.
 He writes:

 There are some who believe that a knowledge of etymology is helpful to the user of words.
 This is not so, unless the user be a poet, for it is one of the characteristics of poetry to let swing freely the verbal bell and let often dissonant harmonies ring out.
 W.H.
 Auden remembers, or discovers in the OED, that ‘buxom’ has, in its time, meant more than ‘healthily plump or vigorous’ or, increasingly today, ‘large-breasted’.
-It comes, probably via ‘compliant’ from Anglo-Saxon bugan, to bend.
-Why a buxom girl should be a bending or compliant one is a psychological or glandular mystery, but Auden’s buxom Venus certainly bends.
+It comes from Anglo-Saxon bugan, to bend.
+Why a buxom girl should be a bending one is a psychological or glandular mystery, but Auden’s buxom Venus certainly bends.

-Burgess spends the rest of the review looking up rude words in the book and paraphrasing what Ayto has to say about them.
-His tone is suitably didactic and more or less high-minded for what for him always remained a serious subject:
+Burgess spends the rest of the review looking up rude words in the book and discussing what Ayto has to say about them.
+His tone is suitably didactic and high-minded for what he always regarded as a serious subject:

 Anthony Burgess, A Mouthful of Air (London: Hutchinson, 1992)